Skip to main content

 Overview

 UCSD is a national leader in the field of health information technology (IT) and innovation.
-UCSD Health has been recognized as the highest level HIMSS analytics stage 7.
-The Department of Emergency Medicine has an established record with extramural funding from the NIH, RWJ Foundation, and recent $15.3m Beacon Community grant from the National Coordinator for Health IT.
-The Division of Bioinformatics in the Department of Medicine is home for an NIH-funded National Center of Biomedical Computing, and has an NLM grant to support training in a variety of areas including health care and clinical research informatics, translational bioinformatics, and public health informatics.
-In addition, there is strong collaboration between the UCSD School of Medicine, UCSD Jacobs School of Engineering, one of the nation's top ranked Engineering Schools, and the Qualcomm Institute for Telecommunications and Information Technology located at UCSD.
+UCSD Health has been recognized with a highest-level HIMSS Analytics Stage 7 designation; earlier in 2024, UCSD was awarded a Most Wired Level 10 designation as well.
+The Department of Emergency Medicine has an established record with extramural funding from the NIH, the RWJ Foundation, a $15.3M Beacon Community grant from the National Coordinator for Health IT, and more recently an Advanced Research Projects Agency for Health (ARPA-H) $9.5M grant for cybersecurity.
+The DBMI is home to an NIH-funded National Center of Biomedical Computing and has an NLM grant to support training in a variety of areas including health care and clinical research informatics, translational bioinformatics, and public health informatics.
+UCSD has a strong presence with artificial intelligence (AI) with the Center for Health Innovation (CHI), where fellows can participate in projects and investigate the many facets of AI implementation in the healthcare space.
+In addition, there is strong collaboration between the UCSD School of Medicine, UCSD Jacobs School of Engineering (one of the nation's top ranked engineering schools), and the Qualcomm Institute for Telecommunications and Information Technology located at UCSD.
 We also have strong ties to the Veteran's Health Administration health services research unit located on campus.

 Program Leadership